Mo - Do: 9 - 16 Uhr

 www.ihk-siegen.de (in the section „Duales Studium“)

-When actually matriculating in the registrar's office or the International Office, the employment contract between the prospective student and the company must be submitted.
+When actually enrolling at the registrar's office or the International Office, the employment contract concluded between the prospective student and the company must be submitted.

-The students are employed by a company from the beginning.
-They are going to study during the semester and go through work and training phases in the companies during the semester breaks.
+Students are employed by a company from the very beginning.
+They study during the semester and go through work and training phases in the companies during the semester breaks.

-In parallel to their theoretical studies at the university, they work practically and go through training in company in close coordination in order to achieve duality between operational work and scientific training.
+In parallel to their theoretical studies at the university, they work practically and go through training in the companies in close coordination in order to achieve a duality between work in the company and scientific training.

 Excerpts from the employment contract:

-“…The company shall grant the student an interest-free loan for the term of the degree program and shall pay out a monthly amount of 250.00 € from this granted loan to the student."
+“…The company shall grant the student an interest-free loan for the term of the degree program and shall pay out a monthly amount of 250.- € from this granted loan to the student…”